 Emotional contagion is explained by mirror neurons in our brain which are involved in empathy.
 What Neuroscience is uncovering is that by observing another’s actions, the same area of the brain becomes activated that would if we were performing that action ourselves.
 In other words, the same neurons fire when we perform that action or merely observe it.
 It is as though this neuron adopts the other person’s point of view.

-We often come across managers who complain that their teams have all the resources, tools and database, but appear to lack energy.
-What they fail to realize is that the team’s energy is a direct reflection of the manager’s energy, thanks to emotional contagion.
-And leaders, because of the position they hold, exert a disproportionate impact on the moods and feelings of their team members.
+We often come across managers who complain that their teams have all the resources but lack energy.
+What they probably fail to realize is that the team’s energy is a direct reflection of the manager’s energy, thanks to emotional contagion.
+When a manager is calm, happy and energized, those qualities get reflected in his team.